WICG/Realms-Initialization-Control/README.md

 > 16. Does this specification have both "Security Considerations" and "Privacy Considerations" sections?

-Both sections can be found under the [Consideration](#Consideration) section in this document, which will later be integrated into the proposed spec as well.
+Both sections can be found under the [Considerations](#Considerations) section in this document, which will later be integrated into the proposed spec as well.

 > 17. Do features in your specification enable origins to downgrade default security protections?